 Just three days later, world leaders began meeting in New York for the annual UN General Assembly and historic Transforming Education Summit (TES).
 Convened by the UN Secretary General, the TES sought to mobilise political ambition, action, solutions and solidarity to transform education.
 During the many high-level discussions taking place, 100 Million was committed to amplify the demands made by refugee children in Rhino Camp to protect education in emergencies.

-We co-hosted a spotlight session on Education in Emergencies at the high-level 'Unlocking the Futures of Learning Festival' on the 19th September where 100 Million Africa Regional Organiser Winnie Nyandiga moderated a discussion between young refugees Esther Ngemba from the Democratic Republic of Congo and Nataly Rivas from Ecuador.
+We, alongside partners the Global Student Forum, Plan International and World Vision, co-hosted a spotlight session on Education in Emergencies at the high-level 'Unlocking the Futures of Learning Festival' on the 19th September where 100 Million Africa Regional Organiser Winnie Nyandiga moderated a discussion between young refugees Esther Ngemba from the Democratic Republic of Congo and Nataly Rivas from Ecuador.
 The spotlight session, the only fully youth session of the whole Unlock Festival, heard strong contributions on how to deliver quality education during crises, including passionate calls for comprehensive mental health and psychosocial support for learners and teachers, gender transformative approaches to address gender-based violence and more equal representation of southern voices in decision-making processes.
 You can watch the full session below:

 “Every single refugee child around the world may have lost their home and everything else, but the one thing they do have is their power and this power is their knowledge and they continue to have hunger for more knowledge and that’s something that we [the international community] can give that’s stable for them” - Esther Ngemba